snikproject/virtuoso-import-docker/README.md

 Either you run the container

-- with /virtuoso/import.sh as command for importing data from the volume or
+- with /virtuoso/import.sh as command for importing data from VIRTUOSO_IMPORT_DIR or
 - /virtuoso/git_import.sh for importing data one time from the repository or
 - /virtuoso/git_write.sh in order to use data from virtuoso and update with it the repository or
-- without any command in order to enable cron for pulling the repository every 5 minutes and write it into virtuoso.
+- without any command (delete the whole line) in order to enable cron for pulling the repository every 5 minutes and write it into virtuoso.

 # Information for the future